 - Toss the peaches around with a spatula then sprinkle 1/4 cup brown sugar evenly over them.

 - Continue broiling until the sugar melts and starts to caramelize.
-This should take about 3 minutes.
-I rotated the peaches around with my spatula half way through.
+This should take about 3 minutes, carefully pushing around with a spatula half way through.

 - While the peaches are broiling, to a large bowl, add 1/2 cup brown sugar, a pinch of salt, and a tablespoon of lemon juice.

 - Once the peaches are done, pour them, along with their juices, into the bowl.
 Stir until the sugar dissolves.

 - Cover with plastic wrap and chill for approximately 2 hours.